 Motion: Linda Seidel to approve purchase a sign that would state Local Traffic Only.
 Second Mike Weibel.
 All aye.
 Boundary Agreement The Medary Plan Commission intended to make a recommendation, but there weren’t enough members present at the previous meeting to do so.
 We will revisit this at the next meeting.
 Town of Medary Website Provider The Board reviewed a couple quotes for a possible new Town of Medary website and feel they need more information and discussion.
 They will review the topic again in April when they reconvene with the Plan Commission.

 Mathy Quarry The City of La Crosse Fire Department let the Town of Shelby know that they now cover the Quarry and all land in the Conservancy.
 Mike Kemp from the Shelby Fire Department asked if we want him to give the City of La Crosse Fire Department the key for the lock and talk to dispatch about it.
 There was a call there in late February about a girl that fell off a ledge.
 Kemp added that the GIS county map shows it as City La Crosse, and that their run sheet from the dispatch center also reads La Crosse.
-He will see if La Crosse will be going to the calls and said they can have dispatch page them from now on.
+He will see if La Crosse will be responding to the calls and said they can have dispatch page them from now on.
 He mentioned that Medary has had two calls there this year so far.

 The Board agreed that the key should be given to the City of La Crosse Fire Department.
 We will update Mike Kemp at the Shelby Fire Department, and Linda Seidel will draft a letter.
 Choose Date for Board Review of the Town Financial Records The Town financial records will be reviewed on Thursday, March 30 at 3 pm.